SiyuanChen726/NBT-Classifier/README.md

-# **A CNN-based _NBT-Classifier_ facilitates analysing different normal breast tissue compartments on whole slide images**
+# **Normal breast tissue classifiers assess large-scale tissue compartments with high accuracy**

 [Paper]() | [Cite]()

-**Abstract:** Whole slide images (WSIs) are digitized tissue slides increasingly adopted in clinical practice and serve as promising resources for histopathological research through advanced computational methods.
-Recognizing tissue compartments and identifying regions of interest (ROIs) are fundamental steps in WSI analysis.
-In contrast to breast cancer, tools for high-throughput analysis of WSIs derived from normal breast tissue (NBT) are limited, despite NBT being an emerging area of research for early detection.
-We collected 70 WSIs from multiple NBT resources and cohorts, along with pathologist-guided manual annotations, to develop a robust convolutional neural network (CNN)-based classification model, named _NBT-Classifier_, which categorizes three major tissue compartments: epithelium, stroma, and adipocytes.
-The two versions of _NBT-Classifier_, processing 512 x 512- and 1024 x 1024-pixel input patches, achieved accuracies of 0.965 and 0.977 across three external datasets, respectively.
-Two explainable AI visualization techniques confirmed the histopathological relevance of the high-attention patterns associated with predicting specific tissue classes.
-Additionally, we integrated a WSI pre-processing pipeline to localize lobules and peri-lobular regions in NBT, the output from which is also compatible with interactive visualization and built-in image analysis on the QuPath platform.
-The _NBT-Classifier_ and the accompanying pipeline will significantly reduce manual effort and enhance reproducibility for conducting advanced computational pathology (CPath) studies on large-scale NBT datasets.
+**Abstract:** Cancer research emphasises early detection, yet quantitative methods for normal tissue analysis remain limited.
+Digitised haematoxylin and eosin (H&E)-stained slides enable computational histopathology, but artificial intelligence (AI)-based analysis of normal breast tissue (NBT) in whole slide images (WSIs) remains scarce.
+We curated 70 WSIs of NBTs from multiple sources and cohorts with pathologist-guided manual annotations of epithelium, stroma, and adipocytes (https://github.com/cancerbioinformatics/OASIS).
+Using this dataset, we developed robust convolutional neural network (CNN)-based, patch-level classification models, named NBT-Classifiers, to tessellate and classify NBTs at different scales.
+Across three external cohorts, NBT-Classifiers trained on 128 x 128 µm and 256 x 256 µm patches achieved AUCs of 0.98–1.00.
+Two explainable AI-visualisation techniques confirmed the biological relevance of tissue class predictions.
+Moreover, NBT-Classifiers can be integrated into an end-to-end pre-processing framework to support efficient downstream image analysis in lobular regions.
+Their high compatibility with QuPath further enables broader application in studies of normal tissues, in the context of breast.

 <p align="center">
     <img src="data/NBT.png" width="100%">